trevorkbond/MessagingServer/LearningLog.md

 TODO from today:
 - [ ] Implement ExecutorService and use a cached threadpool so the service doesn't waste resources with creating a new thread every time a new client connects.
-- [ ] Learn more about the Extensible Messaging and Presence Protocol (XMPP) and how I will implement it in this client/server model.
+- [x] Learn more about the Extensible Messaging and Presence Protocol (XMPP) and how I will implement it in this client/server model.
 Learning about and implementing this will likely take a while, but it looks to be the standard messaging protocol.

+### June 10, 2024

+I found several sources to help me learn about XMPP.
+One of which is RFC 6120, a technical description of the latest XMPP standards.
+I also researched XML parsing over a TCP connection.
+Here's what I found:

+- Java has a helpful tutorial on a [streaming API for XML](https://docs.oracle.com/javase/tutorial/jaxp/stax/index.html).
+I plan to reference this heavily and learn about their different implementations.
+- XMPP connections are opened by an initiator (usually a client).
+The signal that the client is opening an XMPP stream is an opening <stream> tag.
+The server will then respond with an opening <stream> tag.
+- The terminology for a message sent across an XMPP stream is an XMPP stanza.

+TODO from today:

+- [ ] Implement the XMLParser class with what I learn from the Java XML streaming tutorial.
+- [ ] Get the server and client speaking XMPP at a basic level by having the client initiate an XMPP stream and having the server respond appropriately.